KristinaRiemer/MassResponseToTemp/DataLocation.md

 ====

 ### Gordon Conference 2014 ideas/directions:
-1. (Easy) Arrange species' mass-temp relationships in order of average species mass in order to look for possible patterns in species size and mass-temp relationships, e.g., larger species usually have positive mass-temp relationships.
+1. **FINISHED 9/4/14** (Easy) Arrange species' mass-temp relationships in order of average species mass in order to look for possible patterns in species size and mass-temp relationships, e.g., larger species usually have positive mass-temp relationships.
+See "SpeciesSlopeType.pdf".
 2. (Easy) Recreate mass-temperature relationship figures with specimens across orders instead of species to get order-level mass-temperature relationships.